ilsundal/ncollections/README.md

 ### SortedMap

-The SortedMap is a Maps that orders its keys according to a *compare_fn*, which can be provided during instantiation via an options object.
-(See [TreeMap](#TreeMap) below for an example.)
+A SortedMap is a Map that orders its keys according to a *compare_fn*, which can be provided during instantiation via an options object.
 If no *compare_fn* is provided then a default (natural) ordering is used.

 To instantiate the default SortedMap (which is a [TreeMap](#TreeMap)):